mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 ## What’s coming next?

-The following is a list of enhancements planned for the next few months.
+The following is a list of enhancements on the pipeline for the next few months.
+It contains the highlights that will make into the first versions.

 ### Data Grid